DmukeshSparta/SpartaHomework/PropertiesHomework/PropertiesHomeworks/README.md

-# Week 3 Day 4 LAB Homework
+# Week 3 Day 4 LAB Homework / Folder: Lab1OutProperties
 Lab 1 : Out parameters
 Declare a method which inputs three integers and returns the product ie the value of the three numbers multiplied together.
 Also return an out parameter which contains the sum of the three integers.
-# Folder: Lab1OutProperties

-# Lab 2 : Passing an object into a method
+# Lab 2 : Passing an object into a method / Folder: Lab2Homework
 Create a Cat class which has a name and an age property.
 Create a constructor method also.
 In the Methods class, create a static method called Age() which takes a Cat object as an input parameter.
 Inside the method, add 5 years to the age of the cat passed in.
 Instantiate a Cat instance cat01 in the Main() method.
 In the constructor pass in the name as 'Tibby' with age 2.